radixdlt/official-examples/step-by-step/01-running-your-first-project/README.md

 language – it is specialized for the management of assets on a decentralized network.
 So rather than just printing "Hello, World!" to a console, our example will hand out a token!
 So let's see the `Hello` component in action.
-We will use `resim` to simulate publishing and using the the package on the Radix network.
+We will use `resim` to simulate publishing and using the package on the Radix network.

 - [resim - The Radix Engine Simulator](#resim---the-radix-engine-simulator)
 - [Getting started with resim](#getting-started-with-resim)